mbcrump/mbcrump-blog/_posts/2018-01-03-azure-tips-and-tricks73.md

     }
 ```

-Run the application and success!
+Run the application and check whatever email that you sent it to!

 <img style="border:3px solid #021a40" src="/files/sendgrid6.png">